SIC-POVMs and Compatibility among Quantum States: Additional Properties of the Hesse SIC and Associated MUB

 In fact, it is known~\cite{Veitch14} that the sum of \emph{all} the negative entries in a qutrit Wigner quasi-probability function cannot exceed $1/3$ in magnitude.
 The SIC states themselves pack as much negativity into a single entry as a state can have.
 This is why the Hesse SIC states are among the \emph{maximally magic resources} for quantum computation~\cite{Veitch14}.

+The Hesse SIC states are nine in number, and in the terminology of~\cite{Veitch14} are the ``Strange states.''
+The other maximally magic states---that is, the other states for which the sum of the negative entries has maximal magnitude---are designated the ``Norrell states.''
+They are 36 in number, and they spread an equal share of negativity across two entries of the Wigner representation.
+To illustrate, we write the Wigner representation of a Hesse SIC state as a $3 \times 3$ grid:

+There are obviously nine ways to position the $-1/3$.
+If we instead pick two elements to be equal negative values, then we can form a state like

+There are $\binom{9}{2} = 36$ ways to do this: First, we pick a striation (horizontal, vertical, left diagonal or right diagonal).
+Then, we pick a line within that striation (for which we have three choices).
+Finally, we select which element in that line we will set to~$1/3$ (again, three choices).
+Each set of nine states derived from a striation is, in fact, a SIC.
+Thus, the 36 Norrell states comprise four separate SICs.
+In the language of group theory, they are a \emph{Clifford orbit,} where the \emph{Clifford group} is defined as the stabilizer of the Weyl--Heisenberg group.

-We have seen how we can start with the Hesse SIC and construct four MUBs by minimizing the Shannon entropy of the SIC representation, subject to the pure-state constraints.
+We have seen how we can start with the Hesse SIC and construct four MUB by minimizing the Shannon entropy of the SIC representation, subject to the pure-state constraints.
 Now, take the nine SIC vectors and twelve MUB vectors, and represent each vector by a vertex of a graph.
 Connect two vertices with an edge if the corresponding states are orthogonal.
 The resulting graph has \emph{chromatic number} 4.
 That is, one needs at least four different colors of paint in order to color all the vertices in such a way that no two adjacent vertices share the same color.
-Because the chromatic number exceeds the dimension of the Hilbert space, this set of 21 vectors meets Cabello's criterion for demonstrating ``state-independent contextuality''~\cite{Cabello2011, Cabello2015}.
+We illustrate this in Figure~\ref{fig:hesse-graph}.
+Because the chromatic number exceeds the dimension of the Hilbert space, this set of 21 vectors meets Cabello's necessary condition for demonstrating ``state-independent contextuality''~\cite{Cabello2011, Cabello2015}.

 We now unpack the meaning of this statement.

 The issue at stake is \emph{whether quantum mechanics could be an approximation to some deeper theory of physics that is classical in character.} Could it be that the randomness we find in quantum phenomena might be explained away as due to our ignorance of more fundamental degrees of freedom?
 A saga of theorems, conceived by Bell, Kochen, Specker and others, argues against this~\cite{mermin1993}.
 Quantum theory, they tell us, is incompatible with the idea that quantum uncertainty is a result of our ignorance about ``hidden variables'' contained within the systems we study (so-called ``noncontextual hidden variables'').